code-on/django-staging/README.md

-`django-stagin` allows you to easily manage your fixtures for testing or staging server
+`django-staging` allows you to easily manage your fixtures for testing or staging server

 # Installation